Denver sizzles with a powerful yet imperceptible energy.

 New bars and restaurants, as well as amazing street art and murals, are constantly popping up around RiNo.

 End your day at the impressive Source facility for some grub.
 Aside from being visually fascinating, the Source hosts some of the best restaurants in Denver that are sure to leave you satisfied.

 Day 3 in Denver: Off the Beaten Path in Denver

 Today, we’re going to go a bit off the beaten path and visit some of the best places near Denver.
 There are many options and you’ll have quite a bit of flexibility when it comes to choosing your activities.
 So let’s get to it and slay this final day of our Denver travel guide itineraries!

 Note that all of the places mentioned in this section can be reached by public transit, but you should consider renting a car.

 Boulder – Boulder is Denver’s neighbor city and is well-known for its liberal-minded and affluent population.
-The town itself is smaller and pretty quiet compared to Denver but is much closer to the Rocky Mountains.
+Boulder, compared to Denver, is smaller and pretty quiet but is much closer to the Rocky Mountains.
 Some of the best attractions near Denver are located around Boulder including the Flatirons, Eldorado Canyon, and Isabelle Lake.
 Visit Boulder for a chance to get outdoors and play around a bit.